ToAFinish/addressverification/flows/README.md

 	3. Uncheck the "Show Footer" and "Show Header" options from General Info.
 	4. Click on the "Add A Field" tab, choose the "Lightning Component" element at the bottom and drag and drop it to the right side.
 	5. Click on it and give it a name like "Verify" From the Lightning Component list, select "c:VerifyAnAddress"
-	6. In the "Input" subtab, select the "Extra" Attribute, and under Variables, select the "Extra" variable as the value.
+	6. In the "Input" subtab, select the "Extra" Attribute, and click the "CREATE NEW -> Variable" option, and then in the popup, give it a name, Data Type should be "Text", Input/Output Type should be "Input Only" and then the Value can be: YES, COUNTY, or COUNTYFIPS.
+If you put "YES" it will bring both County and County FIPs into the results.
+Press "OK" to save.
 	7. In the "Output" subtab, delete the attribute that is blank so there is no output attribute.
    ![Flow](FlowSetupNoSave.png)
    	8. Press the OK button